 2. The hotels we like our guests to experience are the best three-star properties and it is very difficult to get rooms in these hotels during season.
 You will have to agree staying at hotels where rooms are available and although they are government approved three-star hotels, you may lose out on getting the best.

-Advantages of visiting Bhutan in Winter and Autumn?
+Advantages of visiting Bhutan in Winter and Summer?

 1. You will hardly see any tourist and will be one of the few travelers in the country.